GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/InstallWin.rst

     PS > docker run --cap-add=ALL  -d --name ${env:REMOTE_DEV_IMG}-${env:VERSION} -p 64000:22 --mount 'type=bind,source=D:/install_geosx_docker/,target=/app' ${env:REMOTE_DEV_IMG}:${env:VERSION}

-Note that in addition to the detached flag (*-d*) and the name tage (*--name*), we provide *Docker* with the port the conatiner should associated to communicate with ssh port 22, as well as a binding between a host mount point (*D:/install_geosx_docker/*) and a container mount point (*/app*) to have a peristent storage for our development/geosx builds.
+Note that in addition to the detached flag (*-d*) and the name tage (*--name*), we provide *Docker* with the port the container should be associated to communicate with ssh port 22, as well as a binding between a host mount point (*D:/install_geosx_docker/*) and a container mount point (*/app*) to have a peristent storage for our development/geosx builds.
 More details on the `--mount options <https://docs.docker.com/storage/bind-mounts/>`_

-There exact same steps can be achieve using th *Docker Desktop* GUI in the image tabs, clicking on the run button and filling the same information in the interface,
+The exact same steps can be achieved using the *Docker Desktop* GUI in the image tabs, clicking on the *run* button and filling the same information in the interface,

 .. image:: win_install/win_docker_container.png
    :width: 45%

-Coming back to our *PowerShell* terminal, we can check that our container is running and try to ssh to it.
+Coming back to our *PowerShell* terminal, we can check that our container is running and trying to ssh to it.

 .. code:: shell